Steve Schwettman, Instructor

 Becoming a Black Belt

-During my promotion to Cho Dan Black Belt, one of the instructors made a comment that I had heard before, but had never really taken to heart.
+During my promotion to Black Belt, one of the instructors made a comment that I had heard before, but had never really taken to heart.
 She said that after becoming a black belt, we would be expected to learn by teaching, as becoming an instructor opens up a two-way path to knowledge.
 At the time, I replied that I had never thought of being an instructor before that moment, but if that was the next step on my martial arts journey, I was all on board!

 Since that time, my family has continued to train with multiple instructors from all over the U.S. and Korea, both in person and through online sessions.
 Throughout our studies and travels, I realized that most martial art systems incorporate a similar set of core values.
 For instance, Taekwondo has their Five Tenets.
 Tai Chi has their Five Basic Principles, and the Moo Duk Kwan has the Five Core Moo Do Values.